 In some cases, a severely high-graded forest (the best trees taken and the rest left behind) might be best clearcut then re-started from scratch.
 This can be a lot fun, especially if you’re young and have access to some forestry expertise.

 If you’re in the market, buying or selling, consider matching the forest conditions with a specific audience.
-Properly marketing the forest might be a terrific bargaining chip in selling land.
+Properly marketing the forest, with the help of companies such as digital marketing agency Brisbane, might be a terrific bargaining chip in selling land.
 If you’re buying, then looking at many properties is a good idea and the process might take months or years to find just the right one.

 If you’re buying, and get what you’re looking for, what then?